Two-Phase Commit Protocol Explained

 All participants must commit for the transaction to succeed.

-The coordinator is the linchpin of 2PC.
-It manages the voting, decides the outcome, and tells participants what to do.
+The coordinator runs the whole show.
+It manages voting, decides the outcome, and tells participants what to do.

 In practice, the coordinator is often a separate service or embedded in the application.
 Some databases (like Percona XtraDB) implement 2PC internally for distributed transactions.